ResearcherOne/iot-honeypot/README.md

 This repository contains a simple honeypot written in Python that will be deployed through Docker on Raspberry Pi.

 # Prerequisities for running pure Python script
-- echo "Follow these steps only if you do not want to proceed with Docker"
+- echo "Follow these steps only if you do not want to proceed with Docker."
 - sudo apt install python3-pip -y
 - sudo pip3 install virtualenv
 - virtualenv -p python3 venv